Looking Closely at the Growth Curve for Century Aluminum Company (CENX)

 Plus, the 36-month beta value for CENX is at 1.99.
 Opinions of the stock are interesting as 0 analysts out of 3 who provided ratings for Century Aluminum Company declared the stock was a “buy,” while 0 rated the stock as “overweight,” 3 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $7.00, which is -$0.35 below the current price.
+The average price from analysts is $6.00, which is $0.07 above the current price.
 CENX currently public float of 50.31M and currently shorts hold a 6.50% ratio of that float.
-Today, the average trading volume of CENX was 1.25M shares.
+Today, the average trading volume of CENX was 1.21M shares.

 CENX’s Market Performance